California 18 And Up Online Sports Betting Sites For 2023

 Sports betting options for California residents are severely limited, which is unfortunate since it is the most populated state at roughly 40 million people — meaning out of all the states in the United States, California likely has the most sports fans and sports bettors who are over the age of 18.

 However, if you live in California, did you know that you can legally bet real money at online sportsbooks if you are at least 18 years old?
-If you live in the Golden State and are over 18, we want to provide you with our reviewed list of legal sports betting sites and breakdown the sports betting laws for the Golden State.
+If you live in the Golden State and are over 18, we want to provide you with our reviewed list of legal sports betting sites and a breakdown of the sports betting laws for the Golden State.

 |50% Bonus |